 Resolving Conflict & Transforming Lives, Since 1996

-We have partnered with organizations for 24 years to serve the limited-income community by providing utility assistance and other services that lead to self-sufficiency for more than 10,000 head of household moms.
+We have partnered with other churches and organizations to help strengthen our limited-income neighbors by providing utility grant application for more than 10,000 head of household single moms.
 Funding for the Hands for Hope Hardship program was provided in part by a grant from the POISE Foundation.

-We care about you and are working diligently with our partners to try our best to accommodate you during this unfortunate pandemic.
-Most of our programs have continued to online applications and classes due to COVID-19.
+Our church care about you and are working diligently to try our best to accommodate you during this unfortunate pandemic.
+Due to COVID-19, most of our services are remote, including church services, Dollar Energy Fund and leadership classes.
 Counseling is available via phone only.
 Food Share and basic need distributions are limited and based on availability.
-Please leave a detailed message at 412-661-1919 for additional assistance.
+Please email us at firstname.lastname@example.org for Dollar Energy Fund Utility Grant Assistance and additional information.

 Food: Shares snacks, food, drink and meal packages with families, elderly and veterans in need when available.